Recently I almost died. Here’s a peak into my near death experience in three parts and a reminder for you to breathe please, too.

 Oh yes, I know I have a great amount of influence on my life through my choices and I value that highly (hence Life Mapping).
 However, the way I approach life is with gratitude and ultimate surrender.

-Last night, I went somewhere for the first time (besides for medical care) since I got sick almost two weeks ago.
+On Friday night, I went somewhere for the first time (besides for medical care) since I got sick two weeks ago.
 I figured going to my small group to prayerfully process this experience wouldn’t be a bad thing.
 This small group of friends–which includes no one I should actually be friends with, no one my age or that I have much in common with–cheered my return.
 Together, we worshiped and prayed.
 We talked about surrender.

 And there, when I was sitting back, feeling like I couldn’t breathe, one of the women came up and prayed over me and a wind went through my chest.
 I gave me the strength to began a broken song of gratitude, just insane thankfulness for being alive and loved, and giving that love back to God.